U.S. retail sales rise in January; December revised sharply lower

 WASHINGTON (Reuters) - U.S. retail sales unexpectedly rose in January, lifted by an increase in purchases of building materials and discretionary spending, but receipts in December were much weaker than initially thought.

-The report from the Commerce Department on Monday is welcome news for the economy after a raft of weak December data, as well as a sharp moderation in the pace of job growth in February.
-Still, the relatively strong retail sales report will probably not change expectations for sharp slowdown in economic growth in the first quarter.
+The report from the Commerce Department on Monday was welcome news for the economy after a raft of weak December data, as well as a sharp moderation in the pace of job growth in February.
+Still, January’s increase in retail sales recouped only a fraction of December’s plunge, leaving expectations for a sharp slowdown in economic growth in the first quarter intact.

+“Sales managed only a tepid reversal in January from December’s deep freeze,” said Douglas Porter, chief economist at BMO Capital Markets in Toronto.
+“While we expect some further comeback in the next couple months, the big story is that the economy’s big engine is cooling.”

 Retail sales rose 0.2 percent.
 Data for December was revised down to show retail sales dropping 1.6 percent instead of tumbling 1.2 percent as previously reported.
 The drop in December was the biggest since September 2009 when the economy was emerging from recession.